 Be cheery and filled with good wishes for all, including yourself.

-Beverly Sills was a world class musician and vocal artist.
-She supported the arts and helped bring some of musical institutions back to financial viability, such as City Opera.
-It faced extreme financial troubles, and was the hardest hit during the AIDS crisis.
+Beverly Sills was a world-class musician and vocal artist.
+She supported the arts and helped bring some of the musical institutions back to financial viability, such as City Opera.
+It faced extreme financial troubles and was the hardest hit during the AIDS crisis.
 They lost dozens of valuable conductors, musicians, singers and operations people.
 They were hit hard financially, and heart-wise.

 The sun still shines, even when covered by a cloud.
 It’s still there.
 So is your happiness.
 So is your joy.
 Sometimes it seems covered a bit, and then, we rediscover it in a more resplendent, beautiful way.